Lord Edmund Mallory Senior

 - Badass Normal: Unlike Sousuke, Kurz wasn't a child soldier and apart from beginning training with a rifle at 12, has nothing really remarkable about his military career.
 None of this stops him from being an utter badass with a sniper rifle, and was actually able to destroy sentry guns with a 2 second window of them appearing with his rifle.

 - Bishōnen: If the long hair isn't a dead giveaway.
 Amusingly enough this might actually have helped him getting closer to Kaname and Kyoko in one day than Sousuke did after a whole week (that and the Funny Foreigner trait he played up).
+He even modeled for Esquire once.

 - Boisterous Bruiser: Very much a party person, as he has no problem getting drunk with girls he picks up.
 He also has the loudest mouth among the main cast, which usually earns him a beating from Mao.